-Delivery will be required to be made from time to time, and in such quantities as may be directed by the
+Delivery will be required to be made from time to time, and in such quantities as may be directed by the said Commissioners.

-Any bidder for this contract must be known to be engaged in and well prepared for the business, and must have satisfactory testimonials to that effect; and the person or persons to whom the contract may be awarded will be required to give security for the performance of the contract by his or their bond, with two sufficient sureties, each in the penal amount of fifty (so per cent of the ESTIMATED) amount of the contract.
+Any bidder for this contract must be known to be engaged in and well prepared for the business, and must have satisfactory testimonial to that effect; and the person or persons to whom the contract may be awarded will be required to give security for the performance of the contract by his or their bond, with two sufficient sureties, each in the penal amount of fifty (50) per cent of the ESTIMATED amount of the cortract.

-Each bid or estimate shall contain aux, state the name and place of residence of each of the persons making the same, the names of all persons interested with him or them therein, and fin other person be so interested, it shall distinctly state that fact; also that it is made without of using the contract may be contracted to the common Council, Head of a Department, Chief of a Bureau, deputy thereof or clerk therein, or other officer of the Common Council, Head of a Department, Chief of a Bureau, deputy thereof or clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
+Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same, the names of all persons interested with him or them therein, and if no other person be so interested, it shall distinctly state that fact; also that it is made without collusion or fraud; and that no member of the Common Council, Head of a Department, Chief of a Bureau, deputy thereof or clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
 The bid or estimate must be verified by the oath, in writing, of the party or parties making the estimate, that the several matters stated therein are in all respects true.
-Where more than one person is interested, it is requisite that the verification be made and subscribed by all the parties interested.
+Where more than one person is interested, it is requisite that the verification be made and sub-cribed by all the parties interested.

-Each bid or estimate shall be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business or residence, to the effect that if the contract be awarded to the person making the estimate, they will, on its being so awarded, become bound as his sureties for its faithful performance; and that if he shall omit or refuse to execute the same, thay shall be accompanied by the completion, and that which the Corporation may be obliged to pay to the person or persons to whom the contract has been awarded to gured, before making their estimates.
+Each bid or estimate shall be accompanied by the consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business or residence, to the effect that if the contract be mawrded to the person making the estimate, they shall be confication be made and sub-cribed by all the parties interested.